 - Peppermint oil

 Line a baking sheet with waxed paper.
-I am using two bricks of almond bark and a 13×15 inch pan here.
+I am using two bricks of almond bark and a 13×15-inch pan here.

-“Mess” is a term referring to a quantity of items which you might not find outside of the southeastern united states.
+“Mess” is a term referring to a number of items that you might not find outside of the Southeastern united states.
 “We had us a whole mess of greens!”
 “She made a big old mess of cookies for the party!”.